Spotlight: Rachmaninoff’s “Ne poy, krasavitsa”

 Sergei Rachmaninoff at his piano

-For Sergei Rachmaninoff’s 150th birthday, I’m Spotlighting one of his gorgeous art songs, “Ne poy, krasavitsa”.
+For Sergei Rachmaninoff’s 150th birthday, I’m Spotlighting one of his gorgeous art songs, “Ne poy, krasavitsa,” from a poem by Alexander Pushkin.
 Happy birthday, Sergei!

 Ne poy, krasavitsa, pri mne Do not sing, beautiful girl, before me